 Pranayama (breathing) practices are a great way to cultivate inner heat during the winter.
-Larissa Hall Carlson, a Kripalu Yoga teacher and Ayurvedic Yoga Teacher, shares three of her favorite warming pranayama practices sure to get your inner space heater thrumming.
+Here are three warming pranayama practices sure to get your inner space heater thrumming.

 Ujjayi, also known as Victorious or Ocean-Sounding Breath, is the pranayama technique most associated with hatha yoga.
 Ujjayi is a steady inhale and exhale through the nose, with a mild constriction at the back of the throat during the exhale.
 The constriction creates an “ocean sound“ that is meant to heat the body and focus the mind.
-Larissa recommends ujjayi to accompany warming yoga practices such as Sun Salutations, standing and balancing postures, and grounded Yin poses.
+Ujjayi is a great accompaniment for warming yoga practices such as Sun Salutations, standing and balancing postures, and grounded yin poses.